 It’s been a bit of a roller coaster, but I’m scheduled to fly home soon.
 In the meantime, I’m staying optimistic and doing some reading, creating, and writing.
-Emily Nagoski’s bestselling book on women’s pleasure, Come As You Are, has certainly been a main feature of this unexpected down time.
+Emily Nagoski’s bestselling book on women’s pleasure, Come As You Are, has certainly been the main feature of this unexpected downtime.

 I’ve also put together an Ethical Nonmonogamy 101 virtual event for those interested in learning more about this increasingly popular practice.
-The Facebook livestream takes place Wednesday night, Jan.
-12, 2022.
-It will be recorded and stay available at that link after the livestream is over, so no worries if you miss it!
+The recording is available at that link after the livestream is over, so no worries if you missed it!

 Hope to see you in the comments over on Facebook.
 Now, on to my book report:

 Come As You Are has been on my shelf for weeks, and while the circumstances are far from ideal, I’m so glad I was finally given the time to read it.